 Welcome from the Presidents

-Please join us for the first ever joint meeting of AIC and SPNHC, two organizations with many complementary interests.
-This is the second virtual meeting for each of us, reflecting the dramatic changes we have faced over the past year due to the global pandemic.
+This meeting is the first ever joint meeting of AIC and SPNHC, two organizations with many complementary interests, and it is the second virtual meeting for each of us, reflecting the dramatic changes we have faced over the past year due to the global pandemic.
 It is fitting that our theme reflects this upheaval: Transform 2021.

 Program & Abstract Book